martydorsey/cybersecuritybootcamp/README.md

 - Which file is the playbook? filebeat-playbook.yml
+-
-- Where do you copy it?_ /etc/ansible/roles
+- Where do you copy it? /etc/ansible/roles
+-
+- Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts file (IP of the Virtual Machines)
+-
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-You would need to navigate to /etc/ansible/hosts file and there you can specify the IP of the virtual machine that needs to run the playbook.
+- You would need to navigate to /etc/ansible/hosts file and there you can specify the IP of the virtual machine that needs to run the playbook.
+-
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 I would needs to specify two separate goroups in the etc/ansible/hosts file.
 I would have a wevserver group and underneath i would specify the Ips of the VMs that filebeat will be installed on.
 The next group that I will create is called [elk] and underneath that group I will specify the Ip of the VM that elk will be installed on.

 - _Which URL do you navigate to in order to check that the ELK server is running? http://[elk public-ip]:5601/

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.__
+below are some specific commands to run to download the playbook

 -ssh into the jumpbox , ssh yourusername@[jumpbox public IP address]